Terry Unrein: Post-football career

 Unrein spent 11 years working for Eagle Global Logistics (EGL) and CEVA Logistics in sales.
 He then spent two and a half years at SEKO.
 He was the hired as the VP of Global Sales for Crane Worldwide Logistics, a full-service air, ocean, trucking, customs brokerage and logistics company.

 Personal life

-He is a distant cousin of Tampa Bay Buccaneers defensive end Mitch Unrein.
+He is a distant cousin of former NFL defensive end Mitch Unrein.